lisazhong13/WordRanking/README.md

-Please work on your own repository.
+Please work on your own branch.